Patrickodida/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3. paths- > Create a script that counts the number of directories in the PATH.
 4. Global varaiables- > Create a script that lists environment variables.
 5. Local variables- > Create a script that lists all local variables and environment variables, and functions.
 6. Local variables- > Create a script that creates a new local variable.Name: BEST Value: School
+7. New global variable- > Create a script that creates a new global variable.
+Name: BEST Value: School